 Each of the discs is easy for little hands to grasp, and they can be placed on the pole by size, shape, or color to create a rainbow.
 Your child will also enjoy making her own unique, beautiful creations.
 The base can be flipped to be flat or convex, allowing your child to choose a sturdy or wobbly stacking experience.

-Crayola Bathtub Crayons with Crayola Color Bath Drops
+5. Crayola Bathtub Markers and Color Bath Dropz

 This set comes with 60 fizzing tablets in primary colors–red, yellow, and blue.
-The crayons are retractable and come in blue, green, orange, pink, red, yellow, dark blue, dark green, and purple.
+The markers come in green, blue, orange, red, and purple.

 Both products are completely toxin free and won’t irritate your little one’s sensitive skin.
 When bath time is over, simply wipe the colors away to clean up!
 Or, you know, don’t.
 I won’t judge.
 (But they might be harder to wipe off if you wait too long!)